MaxTronn/Network_On_Chip_Simulator/README.md

 To run the code, the traffic file should be present in the same directory as the code files.
-The traffic file should be named "traffic.txt" and the log file will be named "populate.log".
+The traffic file should be named "traffic.txt", and the log file will be named "populate.log".
 Run the "main.py" file and outputs will be visible on the terminal.
-To check the graph plots, run the "readLog.py" file and the plots will be depicted.
+To check the graph plots, run the "readLog.py" file, and the plots will be depicted.